Record-equalling Klose salvages 2-2 draw for Germany

 "Germany are the best in the world and playing them is always going to be difficult.
 We had some opportunities and unfortunately when you're playing such a big team, if you don’t take your chances, you're always going to face problems."

-The 36-year-old celebrated his goal with a sommersault, reminscent of his younger days.
+The 36-year-old celebrated his goal with a summersault, reminiscent of his younger days.
 He landed on his backside but it hardly seemed to matter as his jubilant team mates buried him under a pile of bodies.

 It also saw the Boateng half-brothers face each other for the second World Cup in a row.
 Jerome played the first half for Germany while Kevin-Prince played for Ghana.